EdisonLeeeee/SGC_tf2.0/README.md

 + citeeseer
 + pubmed

-Please note that the dataset partition is rather **different** (10% for train, 10% for validation and 80% for test).
+Please note that the dataset partition is rather **different** (10% for train, 10% for validation and 80% for test), leading to a higher accuracy.